Sitecore-Hackathon/2025-Team-Horizon/ENTRYFORM.md

 ```
 ## Usage

-Thought for 2 seconds### Building and Using the Sitecore CLI Content Migration Extension
+Using the Sitecore CLI Content Migration Extension

 Here's a detailed guide on how to build and use the content migration command: